andrewkchan/deepseek.cpp/README.md

 ## Why?

+For fun and learning!

 I was initially adding DeepSeek support to `yalm` but realized that the changes were large and complex enough that it might ruin the simplicity of that project.
-Maybe at some point I'll upstream the changes, but for fun I've decided to fork them into a separate, smaller, leaner codebase.
+Maybe at some point I'll upstream the changes, but for now I've decided to fork them into a separate, smaller, leaner codebase.

 Folks who want DeepSeek support on low-end CPU-only devices may also find this useful, especially since this program doesn't require a Python runtime and is tiny compared to other inference engines (<2k LOC not including `fmt` and `json`, vs. >250k for llama.cpp and vllm).

 ## Model support